ItsManishDev/crush-purpose/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following amazing persons:

 - @ig_tejas
 - @prateek